From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-This inconsistency leads to faulty models, misunderstandings between technical and non-technical stakeholders, and costly implementation errors.
+This inconsistency leads to flawed models, misunderstandings between technical and non-technical stakeholders, and costly implementation errors.

 How to avoid it: